ynevet/repo-ranker-cli/README.md

 **CLI Output Description**

 The CLI output contains the fetched trending repositories formatted in JSON and contains various general fields and a security score field:
-- **securityScore** : indicates about the current repo security state in terms of total unused packages
+- **securityScore** : Total unused packages of the current repo
+- **unusedPackages** : List all of the unused packages for the current repo

  **Usage Exmaple:**